anantn/anantn.github.io/_posts/2022/2022-03-20-gsuite-migration.md

 ## Android Phone

 The final step was to switch my Android phone to my personal account.
 You can login with [multiple Google accounts](https://support.google.com/googleplay/answer/2521798?hl=en) on Android which was helpful.
-I first moved by WhatsApp backup, by uploading it to my personal account (you can also use [local backup](https://faq.whatsapp.com/android/chats/how-to-restore-your-chat-history)).
+I first moved my WhatsApp backup, by uploading it to my personal account (you can also use [local backup](https://faq.whatsapp.com/android/chats/how-to-restore-your-chat-history)).

 After about a week of using my phone this way to make sure all data was moved over, I did a factory reset and logged back in with only my personal account.
 It's been a couple of weeks using it that way and I haven't had to go back to my workspace account for anything!